Learning Real-World Image De-Weathering with Imperfect Supervision: Experiments

 \subsection{Implementation Details}

 We integrate our method into the CNN-based RainRobust~\cite{ba2022not} and transformer-based Restormer~\cite{zamir2022restormer} to validate the effectiveness.
 During training, we follow~\cite{ba2022not} to employ various augmentation techniques, including random rotation, padding, cropping, Rain-Mix~\cite{guo2021efficientderain} and Snow-Mix~\cite{zhang2023weatherstream}.
-For optimizing the models, we adopt the Adam~\cite{li2018non} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
-A warm-up strategy is employed to gradually increase the learning rate from $5\times10^{-5}$ to $2\times10^{-4}$, followed by the cosine annealing strategy~\cite{loshchilov2016sgdr} to decrease the learning rate from $2\times10^{-4}$ to $10^{-6}$.
-Experiments based on RainRobust are conducted on a single RTX A$6000$ GPU.
-The corresponding patch size is set as $256\times256$, and the batch size is set to $8$.
-Experiments based on Restormer are conducted on two RTX A$6000$ GPUs.
+For optimizing the models, we adopt the Adam with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+A warm-up strategy is employed to gradually increase the learning rate from $5\times10^{-5}$ to $2\times10^{-4}$, followed by the cosine annealing strategy to decrease the learning rate from $2\times10^{-4}$ to $10^{-6}$.
+Experiments based on RainRobust are conducted on a single GPU.
+The corresponding patch size is $256\times256$, and the batch size is $8$.
+Experiments based on Restormer are conducted on two GPUs.
 The corresponding patch and batch sizes are set to $168\times168$ and $6$, respectively.
 All experiments are implemented with the PyTorch framework.